-The next step is to join your local motor club, details of these can be found on the Motorsport UK web site, where you will find a group of experienced and helpful competitors and organisers, only too willing to help you into the sport they love.
-They’ll be able to give you advice on the choice of suitable cars for your first rally car and tips on preparing it to ensure it meets Motorsport UK regulations, to which events to look at beginning your rally adventure with.
+The next step is to join your local motor club, details of these can be found on the Motorsport UK web site, where you will find a group of experienced and helpful competitors and organisers, only to willing to help you into the sport they love.
+They’ll be able to give you advice on the choice of suitable cars for your first rally car, tips on preparing it to ensure it meets Motorsport UK regulations and which events to look at beginning your rally adventure.

 Buying your first rally car

 With their advice in mind the next step is to buy your first rally car, there will be plenty to choose from.
 If you’re not very mechanically minded it would be advisable to take a rally mechanic friend or an experienced person from the motor club with you to view any car you’re considering.

 There are three ways you can continue your rally practice in preparation for your first competitive special stage rally.
 You can go back to the rallyschool you previously enrolled with to take a 1:1 course in your own car.
 In addition to driving coaching you will get invaluable advice on car set up, the best tyres, tips on car preparation and a review of what to expect on your first rally.
 Whilst getting to the start line of your first special stage rally is at the top of your list, there are two other forms of competitive events that you should consider for practice in driving against the clock.

 Autotesting involves a series of tests, generally around traffic cones, to measure precision driving skill.
 The tests include stopping with the front or rear wheels straddling a line, and stopping in a garage (usually marked out with cones).
 Sections of each test may be completed in reverse.
 Cars can be standard road cars, rally cars or cars specially built for autotest.
 They are great entry level club events and great practice for car control.
 The 2001 World Rally Champion Richard Burns started his competitive driving in Autotests.
 The winner is the driver with the lowest combined time from the six to eight tests.